 Module to explicitly handle exceptions.
 Depending on the application at hand we override what happens when an exception is raised, which is useful for testing purposes (no error stop if we expect something to fail).
 Loosely based on an example given in https://github.com/Goddard-Fortran-Ecosystem/pFUnit_demos/blob/main/Basic/src/throw.F90

 Module containing all grid-related things.
 Contains subroutines to create the base grid, Gaussian grid and scale factors.
-Also handles mesh accumulation.
 An integral of in can be approximated with where and are the weights and nodes of the Gaussian quadrature.
-The Gaussian grid is hence set up in every interval across the four nodes as
+The Gaussian grid is hence set up in every interval across the nodes as

-!> Module containing Hall-related routines, calculates and sets the Hall and inertia term factors based on the specified profiles.
+Module containing Hall-related routines.
+Sets the Hall and electron inertia factors based on normalisations and specified profiles.